A PDF of this information for printing is available:

 What if I need to have a medical procedure?

-It is usually but not always advisable to stop taking aspirin for seven to ten days prior to any invasive surgical procedures to prevent bleeding.
+It is usually recommended to stop taking aspirin for seven days prior to invasive surgical procedures to minimise bleeding.
 Please ensure you discuss whether this is necessary with the doctor or dentist performing the procedure and your haematologist.